Helplines & emotional support

 There are rare circumstances when a helpline worker might be obliged to share information you give her outside of her Rape Crisis Centre, such as if a child is in immediate danger, but she will try and discuss this with you if this happens.

 Some Rape Crisis Centres offer helpline support in languages other than English and some have specific sessions dedicated to specific types of survivors, like young women and girls, trans women or asylum-seeking and refugee women.

 Some Rape Crisis helplines offer support via text message (SMS) and/or e-mail if you prefer to communicate that way.

 Some Rape Crisis Centres also provide face-to-face emotional support, using the same principles of non-judgemental, supportive listening as their helpline, as well as or instead of counselling.

-You can contact any of our member Rape Crisis Centres’ helplines to talk to someone and they will support you in finding out what is available in your area.
+You can contact any of our member Centres’ helplines to talk to someone and they will support you in finding out what is available in your area.

 Occasionally, you might find it difficult to get through to a Rape Crisis helpline even during their advertised opening hours.
 This is usually because there is a high demand for the service and the helpline workers are talking to other callers.
-We appreciate that this can be frustrating, sometimes upsetting, and disheartening, especially if it’s your first call and you’ve been thinking about ringing for a long time.
-If this happens, please keep trying; we know how difficult it can be to call but we’re here for you and we want to listen.
+We understand that can be frustrating, and sometimes upsetting, especially if it’s your first call and you’ve been thinking about ringing for a long time.
+If this happens, please keep trying.
+We know how difficult it can be to call but we’re here for you and we want to listen.